dkegle/visibility-polygon/README.md

 Asymptotic time complexity is O(nlog n), since we are sorting events.

 #### Running Webassembly demo
+Live demo [here](https://dkegle.github.io/visibility-polygon/).
+To run it locally, follow these steps.
 1) You need Emscripten SDK to compile C++ to Webassembly.
 Install it from Github.
 ```
 git clone https://github.com/juj/emsdk.git